 By Dr. Thomas W. Francis Jr.

-Note: I believe that the Bible is one coherent book that contains the divine and authoritative revelation of God.
+Note: This article was written as an objective research paper meant to present competing views.
+My evaluation or presentation of any particular view should not be construed as an endorsement or condemnation of that position.
+To be clear, I believe that the Bible is one coherent book that contains the divine and authoritative revelation of God.
 Furthermore, I believe that the Old and New Testament texts are inspired, inerrant, and infallible.
 Finally, I believe that capital punishment is a legitimate exercise of the State’s God-given authority.
 However, I believe that the death penalty should be reserved for only the most extreme and heinous crimes.

 [i]Innocence Project; accessed on October 9, 2019; https://www.innocenceproject.org/cameron-todd-willingham-wrongfully-convicted-and-executed-in-texas/

 [iv] Borger, Julian, “A glance, a nod, silence and death.”
 The Guardian (June 11, 2001), accessed October 9, 2019; https://www.theguardian.com/world/2001/jun/12/mcveigh.usa